Mark R. Hagerott, Ph. D.

 Prior to his move back home to North Dakota, Dr. Hagerott served on the faculty and held numerous academic leadership roles at the United States Naval Academy.
 He also served as a planning and strategy director in one of the largest U.S. Army educational organizations, NATO Training Mission, which included the Afghanistan army, police, air force, and medical school programs.
 Hagerott served as distinguished professor and deputy director of the Center for Cyber Security Studies at the Naval Academy and served on the Defense Science Board summer study of unmanned systems 2014-2015.
 He is a commissioner on the Midwestern Higher Education Compact, and Western Interstate Commission for Higher Education.
-Hagerott currently chairs the Secretary of the Navy’s Education Reform Task Force.
+Hagerott chaired the Secretary of the Navy’s Education Reform Task Force in 2022.

 Chancellor Hagerott’s research and writing are focused on the evolution of technology, education, and changes in technical career paths, and he is the author of multiple articles and book chapters, with a recent emphasis on unmanned systems.
 He served as a non-resident cyber Fellow of the New America Foundation, 2015-2017.